 A. Fill in the gaps with the appropriate form of the words on the right.
-How to Learn Vocabulary amounts of vocabulary but they are rarely given (1) as to how to go about it.
-They have GU JIDE a END this is hardly the most FFICIENCY problem.
-The golden rule is to do a lot of EVISE at regular intervals.
-Secondly, students should concentrate on words with the highest (5), FRI REQUENT particularly everyday words which also improve the students' spoken (6).
-They should also take FLU LUENT every PPORTUNE

-communication - there is considerable(8) PSYCHOLOGY

-evidence that learners who like using the foreign

-language improve their oral(9) PERFORM

-and their overall(10) AQUIRE

-of the language much more rapidly than students who

-are(11) to practise the RELUCTANCE

-language in real situations.
+How to Learn Vocabulary

+Students are under enormous pressure (0) to learn huge PRESS amounts of vocabulary but they are rarely given (1) as to how to go about it.
+They have GUIDE a(2) to try and learn long lists by heart, but TEND this is hardly the most(3) approach to the EFFICIENCY problem.
+The golden rule is to do a lot of (4) REVISE at regular intervals.
+Secondly, students should concentrate on words with the highest (5), FREQUENT particularly everyday words which also improve the students' spoken (6).
+They should also take FLUENT every (7) to use the words in OPPORTUNE communication - there is considerable(8) PSYCHOLOGY evidence that learners who like using the foreign language improve their oral(9) PERFORM and their overall(10) ACQUIRE of the language much more rapidly than students who are (11) to practise the RELUCTANCE language in real situations.

 B. Make a list of the strategies for learning vocabulary from the text, add your own ideas.
-Which are the most effective to your mind?
+Which of them are the most effective to your mind?